 Youth unemployment is a daunting challenge across the world, with a worrying link to a rising incidence of radicalization and violent extremism.

-Between 2016 and 2020, IOM Uganda implemented the SSCoS project, financed by the European Union, seeks to change lives in slums with jobless youths with a view to, ultimately, reducing the risk of radicalization.
+Between 2016 and 2020, IOM Uganda implemented the SSCoS project, financed by the European Union.
+The project set out to change lives in city slums with jobless youths with a view to, ultimately, reducing the risk of radicalization and violent extremism .

-The 42-month project started in August 2016 in Bwaise, but is also being implemented in Kisenyi, Katwe and Kabalagala slums of Kampala.
+The 42-month project started in Bwaise, but was also implemented in Kisenyi, Katwe and Kabalagala slums of Kampala.
 In partnership with the Uganda Police, aspects of the project were extended to the regions of Greater Masaka (central Uganda), Rwizi (southern Uganda) and Greater Busoga in the east.
-SSCoS’s overall objective is to tackle the root causes of inter-communal conflict in slum populations by addressing the sources of grievances – such as unemployment – and by strengthening community cohesion around shared development assets.
+SSCoS’s overall objective was to tackle the root causes of inter-communal conflict in slum populations by addressing the sources of grievances – such as unemployment – and by strengthening community cohesion around shared development assets.

-The project is being delivered together with the inaugural implementing partner, the Bwaise-based Action for Fundamental Change and Development (AFFCAD).
-Third-party implementing partners include Xavier Project, ACTogether and YARID, as well key Government institutions like the Uganda Police Force and Kampala Capital City Authority (KCCA).
+The project was delivered together with the the Bwaise-based Action for Fundamental Change and Development (AFFCAD), Xavier Project, ACTogether and YARID, as well key Government institutions like the Uganda Police Force and Kampala Capital City Authority (KCCA).

 - Related Resources

 - Preventing Countering Violent Extremism and Radicalisation that Lead to Terrorism

 - Rapid Assessment on Services Available in Bwaise and Kabalagala Slums

 - Training workbook on Preventing/Countering Violent Extremism and Radicalisation that Lead to Terrorism (VERLT)